 Learn more about what you need to ride free as a senior on SEPTA.
 Individuals under age 65 with a qualifying disability can ride at half-fare at all times on SEPTA buses, trackless trolleys, trolleys, Broad Street and Market-Frankford Lines, and Regional Rail.
 Registration information below.
 Eligibility criteria and application information can be found here.

 Not sure which transit route is best for you?
-This web-based map shows all transit routes to the vaccine sites and this static map shows frequent routes to the sites.
-The closest subway and bus lines for all City-run clinics are detailed below.
+This web-based map shows all transit routes to the City and partner-run vaccine clinics.

 SEPTA’s COVID-19 website has more detailed information about how to take transit to vaccine appointments, as well as information about how SEPTA continues to promote safe and healthy travel during the pandemic.